declanjscott/uni-room-finder/README.md

 These rooms are great to study in!
 Find one and go have a look.

 ## Tech

-* CI is set up through Azure Pipelines.
+- CI is set up through Azure Pipelines.
-* Built with React and Firebase
+- Built with React and Firebase

 ## Current status

 Basic functionality is complete, but it is very much still a work in progress.
 I am working on design and extra functionality to make it easier to use.

 ### Roadmap

-* Design changes
-* Animations
+- Transition animations
-* Empty state for lists
+- Empty state for lists
-* User friendly instructions
-* Display which trimester the tool is ready for
+- Tests
+- Routing

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)